DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-6-8-reproducible-science.md

         return luigi.LocalTarget(self.output_file)

     def run(self):
-        pass
+        # [Code that makes a pandas DataFrame]

+        # The file gets exported to CSV
+        df.to_csv(self.output_file)
 ```

-So what do these parts mean?
+When a task is executed, Luigi will first check all the dependencies listed in `requires()`, verify that they've been met, and then run all the commands in `run()`.
+These commands should produce some sort of result (say, a file called `conclusions.csv`) and write it to a particular place in the folder structure (say, `data/processed/`).

+The `output()` method serves two purposes.
+First, it allows Luigi to check whether the result has been generated. `output()` returns a `Target` object tied to a filename. `Target` has a single method, `exists()`, which returns True if there is in fact a file at the declared location.
+Luigi uses the `Target` object returned by the `output()` method to determine whether the task is complete or needs to be re-run.
+Thus, if you've edited the contents of `run()` and want to generate a new version of the results, delete the output file and run Luigi again (most easily through the `make data` command).

+The second purpose of `output()` is that it returns the `Target` object, so that the next task can take it as input.
+This is how the output of one task becomes the input of the next.
+You can see some examples of how tasks are chained [here](http://mattiacinelli.com/tutorial-on-luigi-pipeline-part-2-examples/).

+For our purposes, though, there are only three things to remember:
+1. `run()` should generate some file
+2. `output()` should point to that file
+3. `requires()` should list the predecessor tasks that produce the pre-requisites for this one.

-The Makefile is designed such that tasks are run from the     `data` folder.
+**A note about folder context**: The Makefile is designed such that tasks are run from the `data` folder.
 Thus, you should write your tasks as if they will always be run from inside `data`.
 That's why, in order to place the output at `repo_root/data/processed/`, I only have to specify `processed/`.

-*  -->
+## How this project uses Luigi workflows

+[Under construction, check in later for more blog post]